Urban Foraging: How to Find Free Food in the City!

 Urban foraging is different from the also growing 'freegan' movement.
 A freegan (freegan is a portmanteau word formed by combing "free" and 'vegan') is an individual who refuses to participate in the modern consumer economy and practices 'dumpster diving' for items and food, including meats.
 While some urban foragers are also freegans, there are many foragers who don't feel comfortable with digging through dumpsters for unrefrigerated perishables, no matter how safe freegan groups profess these foods to be.

-Edible Urban Plants
+A List of Edible Urban Plants

 The edible wild plants in your area may vary widely from what is available where I live, but some of the most popular, easiest to identify plants grow in a wide variety of places.